paloth/aws-accesskey-manager/readme.md

 - **MFA**
   - Generate a temporary token with mfa
 - **ROTATE**
-  - Rotate your personnal access key
+  - Rotate your personal access key